Nobody enjoys getting a physical examination. It can be uncomfortable, invasive, and at times, completely unnecessary.

-Information the insurance company wants to know about applicants includes the presence of existing medical conditions and unhealthy habits such as a poor diet, or tobacco, alcohol or drug use.
+Information the insurance company wants to know about applicants includes the presence of existing medical conditions and unhealthy habits such as a poor diet, or tobacco, alcohol, or drug use.

 Here is how life and disability insurance companies will assess your health when you apply and what you can do to prepare for your insurance medical exam.

-Preparing for your insurance medical exam
+How to prepare for your insurance medical exam

 Once your application for insurance has been submitted, the insurer will schedule a paramedical exam.
 The exam is conducted by an independent third party and is paid for by the insurance company.

 A key part of the exam is having your blood pressure checked.
 The examiner will also take blood and urine samples.
-To obtain the best possible results from these tests, you should avoid things that could negatively affect cholesterol, glucose and other levels.
+To obtain the best possible results from these tests, you should avoid things that could negatively affect cholesterol, glucose, and other levels.
 Although some of these substances should be avoided or used in moderation, you should completely abstain the days just prior to the scheduled exam: